nicholasbailey87/2024_07_08_speaker_agent_sizes/README.md

 conda activate agent_sizes
 ```

-Then run the following commands to install requirements:
+Having cloned this repository and navigated to the top directory of it in your terminal, run the following commands to install requirements:

 ```
 conda install -y --file conda_requirements.txt -c conda-forge -c nvidia -c pytorch